SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_actions.md

 ## Defining buttons

 The `DomBehaviorDefinition` also contains a list of `IDomButtonDefinitions`.
 These can be used to have one or more buttons shown in the UI.
-These buttons can be linked to an action that will be executed when they are clicked.
+Each button can be linked to one action that will be executed when they are clicked.

 At present, you can only define buttons to be shown for a `DomInstance` by using the `DomInstanceButtonDefinition`.